Jean Galea

 LendSecured review

-In a recent episode on Mastermind.fm, I had the opportunity to interview Ņikita Gončars, the CEO and co-founder of LANDE.
-This is one of the newest real estate backed crowdlending platforms in Europe, however, it’s worth noting that it’s an offshoot of an existing lending business that has been operating successfully for several years.
+LANDE (formerly LendSecured) is one of the top real estate-backed crowdlending platforms in Europe, and it’s worth noting that it’s an offshoot of an existing lending business that has been operating successfully for several years.

-LendSecured was started in 2017, when two experienced professionals from the secured lending sector Ņikita Gončars and Edgars Tālums became aware that there is a niche in the crowdlending market, as none of the existing market players offered low-LTV investment deals.
-At first, it was available exclusively for high net worth private investors and local banks.
-Since July 2020 it is open for any European investor.
+LANDE was started in 2017, when two experienced professionals from the secured lending sector Ņikita Gončars and Edgars Tālums became aware that there is a niche in the crowdlending market, as none of the existing market players offered low-LTV investment deals.
+At first, it was available exclusively for high-net-worth private investors and local banks.
+Since July 2020 it has been open for any European investor.

-Many platforms might say the same, so how do LendSecured actually implement this philosophy?
-It all boils down to publishing investment projects with low LTV (Loan to Value ratio).
+LANDE publishes investment projects with low LTV (Loan to Value ratio).
 The lower, the ratio, the lower the risk.
-As LendSecured also invests in each project, there is an extra incentive to do proper due diligence.
+As LANDE also invests in each project, there is an extra incentive to do proper due diligence.

 Some highlights about this platform: